Intestine Transplant Program

 Our Doctors’ Expertise

-Horslen and Reyes have provided care for more children with intestinal failure than any other pair of doctors in the nation.
-They are part of Seattle Children’s renowned team of transplant doctors.
+Reyes and the transplant team have provided care for more children with intestinal failure than any other team of doctors in the nation.

 In addition to our transplant doctors, your child’s surgical team includes a doctor (called a pediatric anesthesiologist) who will give your child medicine to sleep during surgery.